 Whatever your situation, you now want to search for a position and it is important that you find one that is a good fit with your knowledge, skills and personal goals.

 If you are completing a residency or fellowship, it is likely that the final months of your program will be very busy.
 In addition, you will be competing for available employment positions with candidates throughout the United States – including physicians completing their training programs and physicians interested in relocation.
-While you have faced many competitive situations in the past, this time you must set the deadlines, and exam scores will not likely place you at the top of an employer’s list.
-Consequently, it is imperative to start early with a focused and effective search.
+While you have faced many competitive situations in the past, this time it is different.
+You must drive the process and it will be your approach and skill, not exam scores, that place you at the top of an employer’s target hire list.
+Consequently, it is imperative to start early with precision and great focus as you seek your ideal practice.

-As a guide, we have developed “Conducting an Effective Employment Search” so that you may approach your search in a focused, organized and effective manner.
+As a guide and based on 25 years of academic pediatric recruiting and leadership development experience, we have developed “Conducting an Effective Employment Search” so that you may approach your search in a focused, organized and effective manner.
 This approach begins with a personal assessment to develop an inventory and prioritization of your goals.
 Once you have prioritized your goals, it is necessary to establish a search timeline that incorporates your work schedule as well as any personal events that you have scheduled during your search.
 The search timeline incorporates networking, research, interviews and the evaluation of employment offers.
-Following this approach you may rest assured that at the conclusion of your search timeline and offer evaluation you will have conducted an effective search and will be prepared to accept an offer.
-Once this occurs, your search is complete and you can focus on issues related to state licensure, credentialing and relocation.
+While no process can guarantee an outcome, following the suggested approach will help to assure that you have effectively identified and explored all opportunities, prepared yourself for a successful contract negotiation experience and ultimately set yourself up for great future success.
+With the successful completion of your search, you can shift your focus to issues related to state licensure, credentialing, relocation and career advancement and success.

 Personal Assessment, Goal Inventory and Prioritization